Focus Then Listen: An Empirical Study of Plug-and-Play Audio Enhancer for Noise-Robust Large Audio Language Models: Focus Then Listen

 \subsection{Audio Separator}

-We use three different separators to explore the impact of separation.
-We first employ two state-of-the-art (SOTA) pre-trained models: SE-Mamba (\textbf{SEM})~\cite{se-mamba} and SAM-Audio (\textbf{SAM})~\cite{sam}.
+In FTL, we employ an audio separation model to separate speech from non-speech components.
+To achieve this, we first consider existing state-of-the-art (SOTA) pre-trained models: SE-Mamba (\textbf{SEM})~\cite{se-mamba} and SAM-Audio (\textbf{SAM})~\cite{sam}.

 Specifically, SEM is a GAN~\cite{gan}-based speech enhancement model; the enhanced speech is first estimated from the mixture, and the non-speech signal is obtained by subtracting the enhanced speech from the mixture.
 SAM is a generative separation model that simultaneously estimates both the target and residual stems from an audio mixture, conditioned on text or visual prompts; we use a text prompt with the content ``\textit{speech}''.

 However, SEM is trained with speech enhancement objectives instead of separation, and SAM may generate signal components not present in the raw audio, which can potentially mislead downstream audio understanding tasks.
 Therefore, we develop \textbf{SNSep}, a separator specialized for speech and non-speech separation, which operates in the short-time Fourier transform domain using a masking-based approach.
 Specifically, we adopt the separation network from AudioSep~\cite{audiosep,yin-audiosep} as the backbone.
-We design SNSep with a dual-decoder architecture: one decoder reconstructs the speech track, while a parallel decoder independently extracts the non-speech track.
+SNSep has a dual-decoder architecture: one decoder reconstructs the speech track, while a parallel decoder independently extracts the non-speech track.